Pandu: Marriage

 Pandu was married to Kunti, the adoptive daughter of Kuntibhoja and the daughter of Shurasena (father of Vasudeva and grandfather of Krishna).
 His second wife was the princess of the Madra kingdom Madri.
 The marriage was proposed by Bhishma.

 Kindama's curse

-While hunting in a forest (looking from a distance, his vision partially obscured by plants and trees), Pandu saw a couple of deer in the process of coitus, and shot arrows at them; he later discovered that it was the sage Kindama and his wife who were making love in the form of deer.
+While hunting in a forest (looking from a distance, his vision partially obscured by plants and trees), Pandu saw a couple of deer in the process of coitus, and shot arrows at them; he later discovered that it was the sage Kindama and his wife who were having sex in the form of deer.
 The dying sage placed a curse on Pandu, for not only had he killed them in the midst of lovemaking, but was not remorseful for his actions either.
 King Pandu argued with sage Kindama by misquoting sage Agastya's ruling on the right of Kshatriyas' on hunting.
-Sage Kindama then cursed Pandu that were he to approach his wives with the intent of making love, he would die.
+Sage Kindama then cursed Pandu such that were he to approach his wives with the intent of having sex, he would die.